 If you’re not happy with your current WiFi performance, consider reaching out to your internet service provider to ask for their help.
 Oftentimes, they can diagnose the root cause of your WiFi issues to help troubleshoot.
 From there, your representative will tell you how to solve the issue or send a technician to fix the problem.
 If you find that your provider offers limited service, it may be time to switch internet service providers.

 9. Regularly Reboot Your Equipment

 You know that old piece of IT advice: “If it doesn’t work, turn it off and on again?”
 It turns out that advice also applies to WiFi routers.
-A quick reboot is often enough to improve your WiFi speed and strength.
-It also clears your equipment’s memory, allowing the installation of new, essential updates.
-To reboot, press the restart button on your router, or disconnect the router from its power source, wait 30 seconds, and plug it back in.
+A quick reboot is a simple fix that can often improve WiFi speed and strength by clearing the device’s memory and installing necessary updates.
+Additionally, running a wifi speed test before and after a reboot can help determine the efficacy of this solution.
+To reboot, users can press the restart button on their router or disconnect the router from the power source, wait for 30 seconds, and reconnect it.

 10. Connect High-Bandwidth Devices via Ethernet